 We had fantastic service at Wrath.
 The wine pourer was very knowledgeable and was talkative and happy to tell us about the wines.
 We really liked their Pinot Noir and Sauvignon Blanc, which we purchased to drink with our lunch.

 The tasting room is in a cute shopping center, and The Cheese Shop is right next door (you absolutely want to stop there to taste a few cheeses and buy a hunk to take to the beach for picnic.)

 Where to Eat in Carmel-by-the-Sea

-Cantinetta Luca is a busy little Italian eatery with rustic, homemade favorites like burrata with crostini, heaping bowls of pasta, and hand-tossed pizza from the wood-fired oven.
+Cantinetta Luca is a busy little Italian eatery with rustic, homemade favorites like burrata with crostini, heaping bowls of pasta – like the bowl of Tagliatelle Alla Bolognese, pictured above – and hand-tossed pizza from the wood-fired oven.
 You can even sit at the pizza counter and watch the tossing of the dough.

 As you can see, we thoroughly enjoyed our wine tasting weekend in Carmel-by-the-Sea.
 We even had time to spend discovering the surrounding area.
 Just a few blocks down away is the beautiful and expansive Carmel Beach.